The Napa Wine Project

 And continuing to expand, construction is supposed to begin at some point on a new ‘green’ winery at their Rutherford property as well as a proposed 60-room resort.
 We will visit the new winery and or resort once it has been completed and update our notes here or add a separate review to this website at that time.

-Eventually a winery may be built at their vineyard in Anderson Valley but until then the fruit is trucked down to a winery near the town of Sonoma in Sonoma County for processing (rather than taking the fruit to their Napa Valley winery).
+Eventually a winery may be built at their vineyard in Anderson Valley but until then the grapes are trucked down to a winery near the town of Sonoma in Sonoma County for processing (rather than taking the grapes to their Napa Valley winery).

 For more information, to schedule an appointment or to join one of their wine clubs – membership provides cool perks including access to member only events, member only accessible wines and a stay at the Chef’s Cabin on their Rutherford property, visit: www.longmeadowranch.com